sjuvonen/table-widget/docs/zf2_hydration.md

 }
 ```

-Here's an extended example demonstrating using hydrators with Doctrine (requires DoctrineModule):
+Here's an extended example demonstrating usage of hydrators with Doctrine (requires DoctrineModule):

 ```php
 namespace MyModule;